Skip to main content

 • Medical emergencies

-Data principals can withdraw their consent at any time.
+Individuals can withdraw their consent at any time.
 Make the process of revocation of consent easy and convenient.

+Obtain verifiable consent from the parents/legal guardians of children or legal guardians in the case of persons with disability.
 A child is an individual under the age of 18 years.
 We will discuss the consent requirements in more detail in the following section.

 The data fiduciary should ensure the accuracy, completeness, and consistency of the personal data processed in a way that is: